coveo/source.coveo.com/_posts/2016-12-08-setup-webpack-for-multiple-dependent-project.md

 We debounced it, to guard against weird fringe case(s) where a developer could hit save extremely quickly in his editor, and produce an incomplete or incoherent bundle.

 The debounced function is a hack, because we could not figure out what exactly was happening with the dev server compiler in those situations.

-The hack works well enough though, and has stayed so far in our build process !
+The hack works well enough though, and has stayed so far in our build process!

+Webpack certainly has been beneficial to our team so far, and I would invite you to give it a try if you haven't already.
+It can be daunting at first, but there are a lot of good tutorial available online to get you started, and with webpack 2.0 coming soon, things will get even better!